-The Common Entrance Test Cell of Maharashtra declares the MAH-CET Eligibility Criteria on its official website.
-Before applying for MAH CET 2024, it is important that you go through its educational requirements, age limits, and other conditions.
+The Common Entrance Test Cell of Maharashtra has declared the MAH-CET Eligibility Criteria on its official website.
+Before applying for MAH CET 2024, you must go through its educational requirements, age limits, and other conditions.
 In this article, you will learn about MAH-CET eligibility in detail.

 MAH CET 2024

 Maharashtra State Universities and its affiliated institutions accept MAH CET (also known as MBA/MMS CET) for admission to their MBA/MMS courses.
 MAH-CET is a computer-based test, with centres in around 50 cities of India.
 The State Common Entrance Test Cell, Maharashtra holds the responsibility of conducting the MAH-CET exam.
 This exam is a route to 300+ prestigious institutes, like JBIMS, SIMSREE, PUMBA, K J Somaiya, N L Dalmiya, DSIMS, and more.

 MAH-CET Eligibility Criteria 2024: General Requirements